parkergreene/yousplit/README.md

 # yousplit
-Program for downloading from youtube and splitting out the drum stem
+Command line program for downloading song from youtube and splitting out the drum stem